Posted: October 26, 2023

 - Strong quantitative and analytical skills, including familiarity with key statistical concepts;

-- A Bachelor’s or Master’s degree in public policy, economics, health policy, public health, finance, law, or a related field, with additional work or research experience preferred; and
+- Possess at least a Bachelor’s or Master’s degree in public policy, economics, health policy, public health, finance, law, or a related field, with additional work or research experience preferred; and

 - A strong belief in the value of accurate and insightful information to enhance public policy outcomes, particularly to empower underserved Granite Staters, and a commitment to NHFPI’s mission.